zoho/zohocrm-csharp-sdk-2.0/README.md

                             }
                         }
-                        //Check if the request returned an exception else if (responseHandler is API.Record.APIException)
+                        //Check if the request returned an exception else if (responseHandler is APIException)
                         {
                             //Get the received APIException instance
                             APIException exception = (APIException)responseHandler;